Information on the Retired License Status

 Carefully read the following features of a retired status before deciding whether or not to change your status:

-- Once a license is retired, the retired status license holder cannot perform, or offer to perform, any engineering or surveying, including consulting.
+- Once a license is retired, the retired status license holder cannot perform, or offer to perform, any professional engineering, land surveying, geological or geophysical work, including consulting services.

-- The only way to return a retired license to active status is by re-taking and passing the professional examination.
+- The only way to return a retired license to active status is by re-taking and passing the licensing examination(s).

 The following conditions must be met to qualify for the retired status:

-- licensed by the California Board as a PE or PLS for a minimum of five (5) years
+- licensed by the California Board as a PE, PLS, PG, or PGp for a minimum of five (5) years

-- licensed within the United States or territories as a PE or PLS for a minimum of 20 years, and
+- licensed within the United States or territories as a PE, PLS, PG, or PGp for a minimum of 20 years, and

 - hold a California license that is not suspended, revoked, or otherwise disciplined, or subject to pending discipline.